Locally-homogeneous Riemann-Cartan geometries with the largest symmetry group

 Unfortunately, as one moves to cosmological scales, one finds that GR without modification does not adequately explain all cosmological observations.
-For example, cosmological models constructed using GR cannot adequately explain the currently observed acceleration of the universe without modification, the addition of Dark Energy.
-The $\Lambda$CDM model within the GR framework fits the cosmological data extremely well \cite{Planck:2018vyg,WMAP:2012nax}, but it does require that we make a subtle but important modification of GR to achieve this level of experimental agreement.
+For example, cosmological models constructed using GR cannot adequately explain the currently observed acceleration of the universe without modification.
+The $\Lambda$CDM model within the GR framework fits the cosmological data extremely well \cite{Planck:2018vyg,WMAP:2012nax}, but it does require that we make a subtle but important modification of GR to achieve this level of experimental agreement with the addition of Dark Energy.
 Within the last few years, more problematic experimental discrepancies have come to light \cite{Buchert}.
-Observations of the current value of the Hubble expansion parameter using two different experimental techniques and more importantly different length scales produce two disparate values of the Hubble parameter that can no longer be explained away by experimental error \cite{Riess:2016jrr, Ananthaswamy:2018oh, DiValentino:2022fjm, Hu:2023jqc,coleyellis} and made worse by JWST observations \cite{ColeyJWST2023}.
-This Hubble tension coupled with the already slightly modified GR needed to describe the acceleration of the universe, suggests that maybe one should investigate alternatives to GR.
+Observations of the current value of the Hubble expansion parameter using two different observational techniques and, more importantly, different length scales produce two disparate values of the Hubble parameter that can no longer be explained away by systematical error \cite{Riess:2016jrr, Ananthaswamy:2018oh, DiValentino:2022fjm, Hu:2023jqc,coleyellis} and which is made worse by JWST observations \cite{ColeyJWST2023}.
+This Hubble tension coupled with the already modified GR needed to describe the acceleration of the universe, suggests that maybe one should investigate alternatives to GR.
 Perhaps there is an alternative to GR that explains the cosmological disparities while also reproducing GR in some limiting sense.